ORV in Grayling MI

-With a new ORV Ordinance in Crawford County that opens the shoulders of some county roads to ORV traffic, a connected trail system is available that leads into Kalkaska County.
+With an ORV Ordinance in Crawford County that opens the shoulders of some county roads to ORV traffic, a connected trail system is available that leads into Kalkaska County.
 The Frederic Loop ORV Trail is 29 miles long and open to ORV’s less than 50 inches in width.
 This typically accommodates ATVs and motorcycles.
-Taking Cameron Bridge Road according to the new ordinance, the Frederic Trail system connects into the Kalkaska system with over 100 miles available.
+Taking Cameron Bridge Road according to the ordinance, the Frederic Trail system connects into the Kalkaska system with over 100 miles available.

 There are also 9 miles of the Frederic ORV Route available for all sizes of ORV’s.
 The Frederic Trail runs from the trail head off M-72 and heads north to the trail head off County Road 6-12.
 The trail north of 6-12 and south of Cameron Bridge Road is an ORV trail which is open to ATVs (i.e; 3-wheelers, 4-wheelers, motorcycles.)
 Note, use of any of these trails requires an ORV sticker.